Daniel J. Frey

 The American Revolution saw the common sense of not bowing to tyranny in 1776.

-That common-sense spread to the French in 1789.
+That common sense spread to the French in 1789.

 1833 saw the end of slavery in England.

-Today we still are dealing with a senseless human society.
+Today, we are still dealing with a senseless human society.

-Highlights, lowlights, and every kind in-between.
+Highlights, lowlights, and every kind in between.

 Common sense is a muscle.